Accessibility in Zion

-The park visitor centers, museum, restrooms, shuttle buses, picnic areas, and the Zion Lodge are accessible.
-Several campsites are reserved for people with disabilities, and the Pa’rus Trail and Riverside Walk offer accessible hikes.
+Park visitor centers, Human History Museum, restrooms, shuttle buses, picnic areas, and the Zion Lodge are accessible.
+Several campsites are reserved for people with accessibility needs, and the Pa’rus Trail and Riverside Walk offer accessible hikes.
 Service dogs are permitted on a leash throughout the park.